connollydean/Markdwon-Tutorial/pages/linuxusb.md

 [You can download the Etcher application here](https://www.balena.io/etcher/)

-First, open up Etcher and click "Select image".
+First, open up Etcher and click `Select image`.

 ![](images/etcher1.png)

-Next, navigate to your .iso image and hit "Open" like so:
+Next, navigate to your .iso image and hit `Open` like so:

 ![](images/etcher2.png)

-Finally, make sure your correct USB drive is selected and click "Flash!".
+Finally, make sure your correct USB drive is selected and click `Flash!`.
 Let the program flash the image.

 ![](images/etcher4.png)